Cisco Nexus Dashboard Fabric Controller (NDFC) Deployment Guide

 In summary, the following are the guidelines for managing the switches using NDFC.

-To discover a switch, there must be IP reachability from the NDFC to that switch.
-The switch can be imported over its mgmt0 IP (called Out-of-Band management) or over another IP associated with Layer-3 interface (called Inband management).
+To discover a switch, there must be IP reachability from NDFC to that switch.
+The switch can be imported over its mgmt0 IP (called Out-of-Band management) or over another IP associated with a Layer-3 interface (called Inband management).

 For Out-of-Band or switch mgmt0 access, NDFC may have reachability over the ND management or ND data interface.
-To setup reachability over the ND management interface, appropriate static routes must be added on the ND management interface.
+To set up reachability over the ND management interface, appropriate static routes must be added on the ND management interface.
 Static routes are required if reachability is over the ND data interface, when NDFC POAP functionality is desired for touchless Day-0 switch bring up.

-For Inband management, NDFC to switch reachability must be setup over the ND data interface.
+For Inband management, NDFC to switch reachability must be set up over the ND data interface.
 NDFC Inband POAP functionality is supported only over the ND data interface.

 The LAN Device Management Connectivity option in the NDFC Server Settings controls whether the SCP-POAP and SNMP trap services are spawned with persistent IPs that are associated with either the ND management or the ND data interface.
 The default value for this setting is Management.

 For Inband management, the NDFC LAN Device Management Connectivity option in the NDFC Server Settings must be set to Data.
-This means to support both Out-of-Band and In-band management simultaneously, all switches must have IP reachability to the ND data interface.
+This means to support both Out-of-Band and Inband management simultaneously, all switches must have IP reachability to the ND data interface.

-When configuring ND cluster with Layer-3 reachability between the ND nodes, the NDFC LAN Device Management Connectivity option in the NDFC Server Settings must be set to Data.
+When configuring an ND cluster with Layer-3 reachability between the ND nodes, the NDFC LAN Device Management Connectivity option in the NDFC Server Settings must be set to Data.
 This means that even to support Out-of-Band management only, switches must have IP reachability to the ND data interface.
-The 2 options here are
+The 2 options here are:

 IP reachability to switch mgmt0 interface is over the ND data interface